UW-GAC/django-anvil-consortium-manager/docs/adapter_mixins.rst

 The available mixins are:

 - :class:`~anvil_consortium_manager.adapters.mixins.WorkspaceSharingAdapterMixin`: This mixin adds functionality for sharing workspaces.
 It requires you to define the ``share_permissions`` attribute, which should be a list of permissions to grant when sharing a workspace.
-- :class:`~anvil_conosrtium_manager.adapters.mixins.GroupGroupMembershipAdapterMixin`: This mixin adds functionality for adding group members.
+- :class:`~anvil_consortium_manager.adapters.mixins.GroupGroupMembershipAdapterMixin`: This mixin adds functionality for adding group members.
 It requires you to define the ``membership_roles`` attribute, which should be a list of groups that should be added and the roles they should have.